Certification versus Competency

 Nevertheless research shows that on average as little as 10% of learnings are transferred and used on the job1.
 Even in those cases where transfer is initially good (around 60%) use of learnings falls off dramatically after 6 months.
 A year later only half of the learnings are typically in use.
 2

-So it cannot be assumed that training certifications indicate competence.
+So it cannot be assumed that training certifications indicate competency.

 For how long is certification valid?